Secondary school teachers' union rejects pay offer

 "We do want to spend more on education.
 But we can't make up for nine years of educational and wider social neglect in one Budget, or even one term of government.
 I think all of you know that," he said.

-Speaking to reporters afterwards, Hipkins said the 15 per cent increase being sought by the PPTA in the first year of settlement was "out of the ballpark".

-"The Government needs to weigh up the overall pay increases that are being requested over the public sector.
-I think 15 per cent is certainly out of the ballpark that the Government would be willing to consider."

-The Government would look at how it could "reshape the offer" but the Government did not have an unlimited supply of money and was "stretching the envelope already".
+The Government would look at how it could "reshape the offer" but the Government did not have an unlimited supply of money and was "stretching the envelope already", Hipkins told reporters afterwards.

 National's education spokeswoman Nikki Kaye said it was not possible for the Government to cry poor when it was putting $2.8 billion into tertiary students, hundreds of millions into diplomats and funding into regional development.
 It needed to be upfront about the breakdown of the teachers' package.